My Main Page with Links to My Other

 The best sellers of self-absorption

-power marketers is getting people to spend their free time on activities that
+power marketers is getting citizens to spend their free time on activities that

-power markets are almost always right and consumer preference equals truth
+power markets are almost always right and that consumer preference equals truth

-were more spend and tax shift than slash and tax cut.
+were spend and tax shift rather than slash and tax cut.

 Ever more cleverly designed,